IBM PC Convertible: Description

 The PC Convertible has expansion capabilities through a proprietary ISA-based port on the rear of the machine.
 Extension modules, including a small printer and a video output module, were provided as plastic modules that snap into place.
 The machine can also take an internal modem, but has no room for an internal hard disk.
-The concept and the design of the body was made by German industrial designer Richard Sapper.
+The concept and the design of the body was made by German industrial designer Richard Sapper who also made black prototypes.

 Pressing the power button on the computer does not turn it off, but puts the machine into "suspend" mode, which will hold the machine's state as long as battery power lasts, to save on boot time.
 The CMOS 80C88 CPU has a static core, which holds its state indefinitely by stopping the system clock oscillator, and can resume processing when the clock signal is restarted as long as it is kept powered.
 The system RAM in the Convertible is SRAM rather than DRAM, both for lower power consumption and less circuitry to fit into the cramped laptop case.

 Pressing a lever between the two floppy drives just below the display detaches the entire screen from the unit.
 This feature allows the use of a full-size desktop monitor while at one's desk, an early forerunner of the "docking station" concept, and similar to Apple's PowerBook Duo.

 Reception

+InfoWorld in 1989 described the PC Convertible as "a dismal failure" because of high price and inferior technology.
 The machine had difficulty in the marketplace and was seen as a poor value for money, since other laptops in the market had more built-in features, although it enjoyed some success with business users, who saw its battery life and portability as selling points.

 Even after the release of the Model 3 in October 1987, which fixed some of the machine's issues, lack of built-in features remained a pain point.
 The parallel, serial and video ports all required adapters, while competing machines included these as integrated features.
-The Convertible was heavy, not much faster than the Portable it replaced, had no traditional PC expansion ports (such as serial ports and a parallel port) without an add-on, and had a hard-to-read, oddly-shaped LCD screen.
+The Convertible was also heavy, not much faster than the Portable it replaced, and had a hard-to-read, oddly-shaped LCD screen.
 It also competed against faster portables based on the Intel 80286 that offered optional hard drives, from companies such as Compaq, and laptops from companies such as Toshiba and Zenith that were lighter and offered similar specifications, sometimes at half the price.
 The keyboard was also criticized for lacking several important keys.